amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .language-python}

 Here, we're asking glob to behave in a fashion similar to os.walk, and recursively dig through directories to identify any Quicktime file located within.
-In fact, underneath the hood the glob module is join the forces of two other Python modules: os.scandir (a cousin of os.walk) and fnmatch.fnmatch (a module devoted to pattern matching).
+In fact, underneath the hood the glob module is joining the forces of two other Python modules: os.scandir (a cousin of os.walk) and fnmatch.fnmatch (a module devoted to pattern matching).

-And we can use more powerful, filtering patters.
-Say, Alice want to find the files that use her institution's file naming system, which uses a three-digit pattern.
+We can create even more powerful filtering pattern matching.
+Say, for example, that Alice wants to find the files oh her hard drive that match her institution's file naming system, which uses a three-digit pattern.
 We could do this with glob in a quick and easy way:

 ~~~
 goodfn_mov_list = [file for file in glob.glob(mydir + "**/*[0-9][0-9][0-9]*mov", recursive=True)]
 ~~~
 {: .language-python}

-If you're thinking, "If I have the power of `glob.glob` in one line, when should I write all the looping of `os.walk`?" you're asking a good question.
+If you're thinking, "If I have the power of `glob.glob` in one line, why should I bother writing all the looping of `os.walk`?" you're asking a good question.

 > ## Finding out how many Quicktime files
 >